 Belarus activist resists authorities' push to leave country

-KYIV, Ukraine (AP) — A leading opposition activist in Belarus was held on the border Tuesday after she resisted authorities' attempt to force her to leave the country.
+KYIV, Ukraine (AP) — A leading opposition activist in Belarus was held on the border Tuesday after she resisted an attempt by authorities' to force her to leave the country, part of government efforts to end a month of protests against the reelection of the country's authoritarian leader.

 Maria Kolesnikova, a member of the Coordination Council created by the opposition to facilitate talks with longtime leader President Alexander Lukashenko on a transition of power, was detained Monday in the capital, Minsk, along with two other council members.